rdgao/rdgao.github.io/_posts/2024-01-01-neuroAI-vs-AI4Neuro-1.md

   - wide
 permalink: /blog/:year/:month/:day/

-excerpt: "Is NeuroAI and AI4Neuro the new Computational Neuroscience and Computational Neuroscience?"
+excerpt: "Are NeuroAI and AI4Neuro the new Computational Neuroscience and Computational Neuroscience?"
 ---

 2023 came and went, and I somehow logged exactly 0 blog posts...for the first time since starting this blog in 2014.
 So I've resolved (once again) to write more and write more regularly, and as a consequence, post less polished thoughts.
 With that in mind, I'm going to start the year with a bang and potentially generate some good old ([niche][trends]) academic controversy: